End-to-End Research Design

 |

 Following our analyses, we compared our results to ethnohistories and recent ethnographies from Mesoamerica that involved sweat baths.
 What we found surprised us!
-The notable majority of sweat baths were and continue to be understood as grandmother deities whom require feeding in the form of complex offerings place in front of or directly with their doorways.
+The notable majority of sweat baths were and continue to be understood as grandmother deities whom require feeding in the form of complex offerings placed in front of or directly within their doorways.
 Our research is able to demonstrate the antiquity of indigenous myths, rituals, and ancestral relations as well as illustrate their early historical ties within Classic Maya society.

 |